CtrlK

 Distinctiveness Conflict Risk

-'Context management' is extremely generic and could overlap with many skills involving memory, state, sessions, or data persistence.
-There is nothing to clearly distinguish this skill's niche.
+'Context management' is extremely broad and could overlap with many skills involving memory, state, sessions, or data persistence.
+There are no distinct triggers that would clearly differentiate this skill from others.

 1 / 3